 Regardless of the approach you are taking, Planning Events should include the following:

-A challenge with SAFe is that Planning Events are not guided by MBIs.
-There is more focus on when features are to be completed than on the possibility for the customer to realize value.
-This results in features that have bigger scope than is needed; too often, considerations about the “minimum scope required” only surface when it looks like we may not complete the work in time.
+It is important that planning events be guided by MBIs and not features.
+While completing features is good, delivering and realizing value from MBIs is better.
+In addition, without the focus on MBIs, features often have bigger scope than is needed; too often, considerations about the “minimum scope required” only surface when it looks like we may not complete the work in time.
 By creating visibility of the MBIs and when they can be released, everyone can work together on getting value to customers or the business and not merely building functionality.

 For companies with fewer than a thousand people in their technology group, the planning event integrated with good Agile Product Management can often be a better choice than a full implementation of SAFe or even SAFe Essentials.